DVGY/basic-docker-kuber/readme.md

 :rocket: Add current user and signout login page in NextJS

 :rocket: Move Error handling logic to npm library (not doing right now)

+:rocket: Make yaml file for tickets, `tickets-depl.yaml`, `tickets-mongo-depl.yaml`

+:rocket: Make env (MONGO_URI) for tickets-mongo-srv and auth-mongo-srv

+:rocket: Make ticket folder and install all dependencies required

+:rocket: Write test for `/api/tickets` (CRUD) route (test first approach)

+:rocket: Make controller for `/api/tickets` (CRUD) route (test first approach)

+:rocket: Make tickets model and handle validations

+:rocket: Make `nats-depl.yaml` in infra/k8s and setup.

+:rocket: Create a `listener.ts` file in nats dir and make an `abstract class listner`.

+:rocket: Create a `publisher.ts` file in nats dir and make an `abstract class publisher`.

+:rocket: Move a all the base events into common `dir`.

+# Learning

+1. A middleware for authorized/protected routes checks whether the user has valid JWT Token.
+If not it should restrict access and send a valid error msg to error middleware.
+If token exist it should set some property on `req object` (`req.userToken or req.user`) and pass execution to next succedding middleware, so user should be able to acccess the route (ex: like `protect.ts` or `requireAuth`)

+2. In testing environment somehow `req.signedCookles.jwt` is undefined but `req.cookies.jwt` is valid token, when we set header as set('Cookie',cookie) (tickets service)

+3. kubectl port-forwarding - It helps to redirect the connection from local port to the port in the pod.

+4.

+# Edge Cases

+1. If a user sign in and closes tab, then he should not be asked to enter password again implement a `isLoggedIn controller`

+# Todo

+1. In the auth service, implement a isLoggedIn middleware. it should pass the control to next router.
+2. Refactor at the common utils func into a single module or lib.
+Do it at the end of course